 A taxi soon approached, and we willingly hopped in after waving it down.
 We actually had a little time to rest before dinner, but then it was back on our feet again for the 15-20 minute walk to a nearby French restaurant.

 I had made reservations at L’Escargot Bleu (56 Broughton Street), and it so happened that Louise is friends with them, so we got some royal treatment (although it looked like everyone received great service).

 We were offered an amuse bouche of whipped chicken liver paté on a cracker.
 Thankfully Kim did not want his, so I was the lucky recipient of two.
 He did take a lovely photo, however.

-Next up, I flew over the moon with this restaurant’s Steak Tartar, served table-side.
+Next up, I flew over the moon with this restaurant’s Steak Tartare, served table-side.
 I was able to pick the ingredients and the hotness strength of the dish.
 I chose a “7” (out of ten).
-It was (and it’s really not even close) my favorite Steak Tartar ever.
+It was (and it’s really not even close) my favorite Steak Tartare ever.
 Next time, I’m going for a “9!”
 “Wow!!”

 I also enjoyed the Heritage Pig special.
 The server told us Heritage pigs have curly hair (fortunately not in the dish) and are very unusual in Scotland…it was quite good.

 Kim’s salad would have given him his 5 A Day allotment, but he traded with Mary for her vegetable soup when he found out it contained tomatoes (Eat your tomatoes!!).
 They each had a faux filet.

 I finally ordered my first Sticky Toffee Pudding of the trip, but my greedy cohorts stuck their utensils in and I was forced at fork-point to share.
 I’m coming here alone next time!